bleaktwig/yuadrem-wiki/docs/kins/hume.md

     Additionally, you must roll your Strange Mood wisdom saving throw twice at the beginning of every month.

 \subsubsection{Bughna Gat}
-    In the year 102 AS, the army of healing invaded Ctereth's dwellings and plundered a great haul of qualars.
-    These restored the minds of many gats, who became known as the bughna gats.
-    % While their minds were recovered, the habits they learned as lost ones have never truly been abandoned.

-    Bughna gats feel constrained in cities, and tend to abandon city-states at a young age, freely exploring the outside world.
-    % Despite their nature, gats are never truly free of their sense of community.
-    Bughna gats tend to travel in packs comprised by varied kins and ethnic groups.

     \subparagraph{Ability Score Increase} Your balance and ability to walk on the steepest of hills is unmatched, and your Dexterity score is increased by 1.

     \subparagraph{Fleet of Foot} Your base walking speed increases by 2 meters.